MicrosoftDocs/xamarin-docs/docs/xamarin-forms/app-fundamentals/local-notifications.md

             };
             NotificationReceived?.Invoke(null, args);
         }

+        NSDateComponents GetNSDateComponents(DateTime dateTime)
+        {
+            return new NSDateComponents
+            {
+                Month = dateTime.Month,
+                Day = dateTime.Day,
+                Year = dateTime.Year,
+                Hour = dateTime.Hour,
+                Minute = dateTime.Minute,
+                Second = dateTime.Second
+            };
         }
     }
+}
 ```

 The `assembly` attribute above the namespace registers the `INotificationManager` interface implementation with the `DependencyService`.

 On iOS, you must request permission to use notifications before attempting to schedule a notification.
 The `Initialize` method requests authorization to use local notifications.
-The `ScheduleNotification` method defines the logic required to create and send a notification.
-Finally, the `ReceiveNotification` method will be called by iOS when a message is received, and invokes the event handler.
+The `SendNotification` method defines the logic required to create and send a notification.
+The `ReceiveNotification` method will be called by iOS when a message is received, and invokes the event handler.

+> [!NOTE]
+> The `SendNotification` method creates a local notification immediately, using a `UNTimeIntervalNotificationTrigger` object, or at an exact `DateTime` using a `UNCalendarNotificationTrigger` object.

 ### Handle incoming notifications on iOS